bclittleua/scripts/swmud/readme.md

   * discobot_keepalive.sh runs every 10 mins, checks to see if discobot.py is running. if not, discobot.py is called.

+doomsdayClock.sh runs every 30 mins and IF time remaining =< 1800s doomsayer.py is called and shouts a warning to discord

 created mostly by following tutorials here: https://makerhacks.com/python-messages-discord/